BrianInGermany/BrianInGermany.github.io/_posts/2022-07-09-flowcharts_graphviz.markdown

 ```
 ## Define Relationships
 Next, the predefined nodes need to be connected to eath other with arrows.
 To make the flow clearer, subgraphs can be used to cluster nodes that belong to the same task or component.

+The `->` arrow represents the direction of the connnection between the node names before and after it.
+Just like with the nodes, the connections can also have labels, defineable in brackets.

-The subgraphs represent the big blue boxes in the image, and can also be styled with different colors, rounding, dashed lines, etc.
+The subgraphs represent the big blue boxes in the image, and can also be styled with different colors, rounding,labels, etc. These are the values followed by equals signs.
+Subgraphs start and end with curly braces.

 ```dot

 subgraph cluster_welcome {